tkellogg/tkellogg.github.com/projects/index.markdown

         <div class="project-card">
             <h3>Jump-Location</h3>
             <p>A Windows PowerShell take on autojump.
-It's been largely replaced by Z-Location.</p>
+I haven't used it in years, but it's been largely replaced by Z-Location.</p>
             <a href="https://github.com/tkellogg/Jump-Location" class="project-link">View on GitHub</a>
         </div>